 Orchestration is a complex process that automates the deployment, management, scaling, and networking of microservices and containers.
 Usually, it can be implemented in two ways:

 - By using the API gateway as an orchestration layer

 - By coding orchestration as a separate microservice

 Orchestrators pull images from registries, deploy those images to containers, and manage their running.
-The abstraction provided by an orchestrator allows you to specify how many containers are necessary to run a given image and what host resources need to be allocated to them.
+The abstraction provided by an orchestrator allows you to specify how many containers are necessary to run a given image and what host resources need to be allocated for them.

-Many orchestration managers also have built-in secret management tools that allow developers to securely store and share secret data like API and SSL certificates, encryption keys, identity tokens, and passwords.
-There are many orchestration managers such as Kubernetes, Swarm, and Mesos as well as cloud-native management systems offered as part of Azure, GCP, and AWS.
+Many orchestration managers also have built-in secrets management tools that allow developers to securely store and share secret data like API and SSL certificates, encryption keys, identity tokens, and passwords.
+There are many orchestration managers such as Kubernetes, Swarm, and Mesos as well as cloud-native management systems offered as part of Azure, Google Cloud Computing, and AWS.

 A comprehensive security program for microservices-based software should address the entire application lifecycle.
 Using the described best practices, you can ensure the secure development and deployment of containers and microservices.